|Type of medicine||Topical retinoid|

 - If you have ever had an allergic reaction to any medicine.

-- Apply adapalene exactly as your doctor tells you.
-It is usual to apply it to the area where your spots occur, once each day in the evening.
-You only need to apply a thin layer of cream or gel.
-It is best if you wash and gently dry the affected areas of your skin before you use adapalene.
+- Apply tretinoin exactly as your doctor tells you.
+It is usual to apply it to the area where your spots occur once or twice a day at first, although your doctor may suggest you use it less than this once your skin has improved.
+You only need to apply a thin layer of gel.
+It is best if you wash and gently dry the affected areas of your skin before you apply tretinoin.

-- If you have been using a preparation for your acne that causes your skin to peel, allow your skin to recover for a few days before you start using adapalene.
+- If you have been using a preparation for your acne that causes your skin to peel, allow your skin to recover for a few days before you start using tretinoin.

-- Do not use this cream or gel on any areas of your skin which are sunburnt or sore.
-Also, try to avoid getting it on the sensitive areas of your skin in or around your nostrils, your eyes and your mouth.
-Try not to let it build up in the folds or creases of your skin.
+- Do not use tretinoin on any areas of skin which are sunburnt or sore.
+Also, try to avoid getting tretinoin on the sensitive areas of your skin in or around your nostrils, your eyes and your mouth.
+Try not to let the gel build up in the folds or creases of your skin.